 Our Brief Story

 The KINETIC team, comprised of about 10 people, is a motley crew of determined, dedicated, and diligent young professionals who recognized an opportunity to solve a major problem: lack of economic justice in the United States.
 Yes, it’s a big problem, but we think that we can play an integral part in helping to solve the problem by making sure that funding for entrepreneurs is more equitably deployed.
-Most of us are graduate students pursuing our MBAs and running our own businesses, some of which in the last few weeks have received funding ranging from $1,000 to $1.5MM.
+Many of us are graduate students pursuing our MBAs and running our own businesses, some of which have received funding ranging from $1,000 to $1.5MM.
 Thus, we know quite intimately the problem that we are solving.
 We attend or have attended MIT, Morehouse, Howard, Harvard, Spelman, Stanford, and many other great institutions of higher learning.
 Despite our diverse backgrounds, we all share a love for entrepreneurship and the opportunity it presents for economic progress, especially for people who have historically been overlooked and undervalued.
 After much research (thanks Kauffman Foundation), thought, and painful deliberation, we decided to focus on building a platform that primarily helps entrepreneurs find, receive, and learn about funding, a necessity for any business to thrive.
 In short, this is our story, and we hope that you’ll join us on this exciting journey.